 By the way, one of the most powerful and successful advertising headlines of all time, which was also the title of a best-selling book written in 1936, is "How to Win Friends and Influence People", by Dale Carnegie.
 The title/headline is filled with benefits, it contains the words "How To", and it speaks directly to everyone's strong desire to be well liked, to be in control of their lives, and to feel important.
 Another popular book Carnegie wrote tapped into that same formula.
 It's entitled "How to Stop Worrying and Start Living."
 Apparently, that double-barreled approach was especially effective for him.

 Many well-intended ads, brochures, and letters start out with a good head of steam, but peter out as they approach the moment of truth, namely: the call for action!
 If you don't make it 100% clear exactly what you want the prospect to do after hearing/seeing your message, and if you don't give them a compelling reason to do so, there's a good chance you'll lose them.
-That principle can apply to writing good blog posts, too.
+That principle can apply to writing good blog posts and real estate marketing postcards, too.

 As the acronym AIDA suggests, a response-producing ad or letter must first grab the Attention of the target audience, arouse Interest, trigger Desire, and then prompt Action.
 Without all four of those "cylinders" firing at the appropriate time, that delicate sequence of events could quickly come to a grinding halt.

 - One-time fee

 Just acquired a new listing?
 Download these professional real estate flyers templates, right now, to create impressive real estate flyers in minutes!